Sheila Bromley

-Sheila Bromley (born Sheila LeGay; October 31, 1911 – July 23, 2003), (The reference work Obituaries in the Performing Arts, 2003 gave her birth date as October 31, 1907). sometimes billed as Sheila LeGay, Sheila Manners, Sheila Mannors or Sheila Manors, was an American television and film actress.
+Sheila Bromley (born Louise Fulton; October 31, 1907 – July 23, 2003), also billed early in her career as Sheila LeGay, Sheila Manners, Sheila Mannors or Sheila Manors, was an American television and film actress.
 She is best known for her roles in B-movies, mostly Westerns of the era.

 Early years

-Bromely was born in San Francisco, California.
+Louise Fulton was born in San Francisco, California.
 She attended Hollywood High School, and her first acting experience came at the Pasadena Playhouse.
 She was a Miss California.